htran7-uw/Trendiness_Project/README.md

 7) \c trendy <-- go to trendy database
 8) \dt  <-- This should show your tables
 9) select * from base <-- You should get 0 rows

+Part B: Stream tweets from Twitter API and store them in the tables created previously.

+1) python server_postgres_HT.py
+2) Ctrl+C to stop

+Part C: Takes a word or phrase as an input and calculates its count in the current minute from schema.

+1) python word_count_postgres_HT.py with desired word or phrase in quotes.
+Ex: python word_count_postgres_HT.py 'covid'
+2) server_postgres_HT.py must be running simultaneously

+Part D: Counts number of unique words in current minute from schema.

+1) python vocabulary_size_postgres_HT.py
+2) server_postgres_HT.py must be running simultaneously

+Part E: Takes a word or phrase as an input, then calculates and prints trendiness score and probability of being in the previous minute and current minute.

+1) python trendiness_score_HT.py 'covid' (to calculate trendiness of covid)
+2) server_postgres_HT.py must be running simultaneously

 **Milestone 3**